Burwood/JLH_Automation/Example_Project/readme.md

 git sparse-checkout set Example_Project
 ```

+### Update the variable files to match your environment
+You can do this in Windows using one of the editors recommended on the top-level page, or via a Linux text editor such as nano, vi, or emacs.

 NOTE: If we create new files in Ubuntu from Windows, Ubuntu doesn't see them properly.
-So we will copy from Ubuntu.
-Note, once a file exists in Ubuntu, you can edit it within Windows!
+However, once a file exists in Ubuntu, you can edit it within Windows!
 You can access the Ubuntu file structure from a path similar to this:

 `C:\Users\jheistand\AppData\Local\Packages\CanonicalGroupLimited.Ubuntu20.04onWindows_79rhkp1fndgsc\LocalState\rootfs\`

-### Update the variable files to match your environment
-You can do this in Windows using one of the editors recommended on the top-level page, or via a Linux text editor such as nano, vi, or emacs.
 ```bash
 nano ~/Example_Project/Terraform/values.tfvars
 ```